How to Prolong the Life of Your Home’s Roof

 Many homeowners can be intimidated by the idea of having a professional look at their roofs.
 While this can seem like an expensive option, you may be surprised to find that having a professional fix your roof is not as costly as you think.
 And the alternative can be far more costly in the long run.
 Leaving a patchwork job can result in further damage to the roof or other areas of your home.
 So, investing in professional repairs means having a job done right that will last and integrate with the rest of the sound roofing structure.

-To help prolong the life of your roof, find a contractor you can trust.
-At Refined Exteriors, we are the only contractor in Colorado who is a James Hardie® siding preferred contractor and GAF Roofing Master Elite certified.
+To help prolong the life of your Denver area home’s roof, find a contractor you can trust.
+At Refined Exteriors, we are the only contractor in Colorado who is GAF Roofing Master Elite certified.
 When you choose a contractor with our credentials, you can be certain you will receive only the highest standard of work.

-Let us perform our best work for you.
-Call us today at (720) 360-1611 to schedule a roofing consultation.
+Let us perform our best work for you!
+Contact us today to schedule a roofing consultation.